curl/everything-curl/curl-trust.md

 3. We stick to promises and guarantees as much as possible.
 We don't break APIs and we don't abandon support for old systems.

-4. Security is of utmost importance and we take every reported incident very seriously and realize that we **must** fix all known problems and we need to do it responsibly.
+4. Security is of utmost importance and we take every reported incident seriously and realize that we **must** fix all known problems and we need to do it responsibly.
 We do our best to not endanger our users.